The Complete Guide to Mardi Gras at the Universal Orlando Resort

 This a family-friendly event while it is completely age appropriate for younger children, it is still a super fun time for adults.

-The 2024 Mardi Gras event at Universal Studios Florida starts February 3 and extends to April 7, 2024. (which is shorter than usual).
+The 2025 Mardi Gras celebration at Universal Studios Florida starts February 1 and extends to March 30. (which is shorter than usual).
 Guests will find the best theme park parade, themed food & beverages, live concerts and more.

-Following is a summary the this years Mardi Gras celebration experiences and offerings.
+Following is a summary the 2025 Mardi Gras celebration experiences and offerings.

 Mardi Gras Concerts